RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

 ## Caveats

 - LDAP mappings configuration cannot be configured via the operator at this time.
   To configure LDAP mappings, the Redis Enterprise Software [API](https://docs.redis.com/latest/rs/references/rest-api/requests/ldap_mappings/) or [admin console](https://docs.redis.com/latest/rs/security/access-control/ldap/map-ldap-groups-to-roles/) must be used.
 - Redis Enterprise Software cannot currently resolve DNS names with a `.local` suffix.
   If your LDAP server is running within the same Kubernetes cluster and exposed via a Service object, avoid specifying addresses such as `openldap.openldap.svc.cluster.local`.
-  Instead, you may use short-form addresses such as `openldap.openldap.svc`.
+  Instead, use short-form addresses such as `openldap.openldap.svc`.